 The display of lighted Christmas villages in many homes likely began in the 13th century with nativity scenes, according to Family Christmas Online.
-The Christmas village displays changed over the centuries, from the 18th century German-American putzes to large and often massive displays in the early 1900s and 20th century glitterhouses.
-The 1970s saw a revival of the Christmas village with the manufacture of small ceramic houses.
+The Christmas village displays changed and evolved over the centuries, from the 18th Century German-American putzes to large and often massive displays in the early 1900s and 20th Century glitterhouses.
+The 1970s saw a revival of the practice of displaying Christmas village sets with the manufacture of small ceramic houses.
 These smaller villages are more manageable and can be displayed on any surface, large or small.
-Many families give the villages a prominent place in holiday decorations.
+Many families give the villages a prominent place in holiday decorations and traditions.

 Display your village so visitors and neighbors can enjoy your creation.
 Set up the village to be viewed from outside the house, or arrange the village to be viewed from several angles, including inside the house.
 Create a more complex terrain, and use extra lighting to highlight parts of the village.
 A garden window will work just as well and provides ready-made terracing.

 Set up your Christmas village in an unused fireplace, and let the village to spread onto the hearth.
 As with any display location, you can create elevated areas, hills and even hang the moon and stars above the village.
 The hearth provides a perfect place to add a frozen lake or extra townspeople.
 The fireplace won't be available for a fire, but the lighted village will provide a warm and festive holiday addition.